MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks: Background

+Some other existing defense approaches address the problem in different ways.
+First, they detect whether an example is adversarial by training a model detector~\cite{Lu2017safetynet}.
+Second, they reform the detected adversarial example to a legitimate example~\cite{Meng2017MagNet} or classify the adversarial example by a highly nonlinear model~\cite{Krotov2017dense}.

-In general, defense approaches extend the target model in multiple major ways.
+In general, existing defense approaches extend the target model in various ways.
 Some approaches improve the target model against adversarial examples by modifying the weights and parameters of the target model.
 Some approaches~\cite{Meng2017MagNet} do not modify the target model at all, but detect and modify adversarial examples before passing them to the target model.
-Our \toolName approach does not modify the target model nor adversarial examples, but treat the defense as constructing a new classifier $D$ as a whole.
-We evaluate our \toolName approach on two metrics:

-\textbf{Test accuracy}: the accuracy of a classifier on a normal example in the test set.
-The defense $D$ makes a correct decision on a normal example if and only if $D$ outputs the same class as the class associated with the normal example in the test set.

-\textbf{Adversarial accuracy}: the accuracy of a classifier on an adversarial example generated by an attack approach.
-The defense $D$ makes a correct decision on an adversarial example if and only if $D$ outputs the same class as the class associated with the normal example used to generate the adversarial example.
-This assessment is reasonable because we make sure that each attack approach generates only a similar example to the given normal example.
+Our proposed \toolName approach does not modify the target model or adversarial examples.
+We evaluate our \toolName approach on the following two metrics. \begin{itemize} \item \textbf{Test accuracy (TestAcc)}: the accuracy on a legitimate example in the test set. \item \textbf{Adversarial accuracy (AdvAcc)}: the accuracy on an adversarial example generated by an attack approach.
+The label of an adversarial example is the label of the legitimate example used to generate that adversarial example. \end{itemize}